erizov/Professor/semester_15/lecture_104_database_performance/materialized_views/school.en.md

 ## Simple Explanation

-Materialized Views is a specific algorithm/technique used for [specific purpose].
-It works by [specific mechanism].
+Materialized Views is an algorithm used to solve specific problems in computer science.

 ## Where It's Used